ReVanced/revanced-patcher/docs/2_2_patch_anatomy.md

 ## 💡 Additional tips

-- When using ´PatchLoader` to load patches, only patches with a name are loaded.
+- When using `PatchLoader` to load patches, only patches with a name are loaded.
   Refer to the inline documentation of `PatchLoader` for detailed information.
 - Patches can depend on others.
 Dependencies are executed first.
   The dependent patch will not be executed if a dependency raises an exception while executing.
 - A patch can declare compatibility with specific packages and versions, but patches can still be executed on any package or version.
-  It is recommended to declare compatibility to present known compatible packages and versions.
+  It is recommended that compatibility is specified to present known compatible packages and versions.
    - If `compatibleWith` is not used, the patch is treated as compatible with any package
 - If a package is specified with no versions, the patch is compatible with any version of the package
 - If an empty array of versions is specified, the patch is not compatible with any version of the package.